Bean061/putative_paralog/README.md

-# Putative Paralogs Detection
+# Putative Paralogs Detection (PPD)

-This is a script for detecting putative paralogs for Hyb-Seq data.
+This method is based on shared heterozygous information to detect putative paralogs for Hyb-Seq data.
+Highly recommended for Hyb-Seq downstream analysis.

+## Prerequisites:
+Run the main HybPiper script and check the [individual]/[gene]/[individual]/sequences/intron/ and [individual]/[gene]/[individual]/sequences/FNA/ directories.

+It includes three steps as follows:

+1. Concatenate all the supercontigs into a single file.
+Given a directory gerated by HybPiper called prefix:

+2.

+3.

 *
 *